RunestoneInteractive/httlads/_sources/BikeRental/aggregation_SQL.rst

-``GROUP BY subscriber_type`` takes all the rows with a given subscriber_type and produces a single row in the result.
+``GROUP BY member_type`` takes all the rows with a given member_type and produces a single row in the result.
 This means that we need to tell SQL how we want to combine the other columns’ values into a single row.
 The above example uses ``COUNT(*)`` which reports of the number of rows that were combined.

-Aggregating the values for ``subscriber_type`` is not hard, since they’re all the same, SQL just gives us a single copy of the publisher name.
+Aggregating the values for ``member_type`` is not hard, since they’re all the same, SQL just gives us a single copy of the publisher name.
 Other columns, we need to either ignore (causing them to be omitted from the output) or specify a way to aggregate them.